 The Hodson Trust-John Carter Brown Library Fellowship is open to applicants from a wide range of disciplines who are pursuing projects on the literature, history, culture, or art of the Americas before 1830.
 The award supports two months of research and two months of writing.
 The stipend is $5,000 per month for a total of $20,000, plus housing and university privileges.

-The applications for the 2023-2024 Hodson Trust-John Carter Brown Library Fellowship are now closed.
-Please check back in November 2023 for a new application.
+The applications for the 2024-2025 Hodson Trust-John Carter Brown Library Fellowship are now open.

 Chesapeake Heartland Staff & Faculty Fellowship

 Staff & Faculty Fellowships are to be awarded to college staff and faculty who generate and/or engage Chesapeake Heartland materials while also collaborating with local community partners.
 The applications for 2021 Chesapeake Heartland Staff & Faculty Fellowships are now closed.
 Check back in March 2022 for a new application.

 Community Curation Fellowships will allow smaller organizations, community groups, artists, teachers, and mentors to develop public humanities projects and programs in collaboration with Kent County community members, groups, and/or institutions.
 The applications for 2021 Chesapeake Heartland Community Curation Fellowships are now closed.
 Check back in March 2022 for a new application.